-This course covers quantum mechanics at a first-semester introductory graduate level.
-Prior familiarity with fundamental principles and applications of quantum mechanics will be assumed at an advanced undergraduate level.
+This course introduces quantum mechanics at a first-semester introductory graduate level.
+Prior familiarity with basic principles and applications of quantum mechanics will be assumed at an advanced undergraduate level.
 Special attention will be paid to fundamental postulates of quantum mechanics and their consequences, in addition to practical applications to physical phenomena.
+Specific applications include: two-level systems; quantum information; harmonic oscillators, phonons and blackbody radiation; charged particles in magnetic fields; hydrogen atom.
 A course web site at http://euler.phys.cmu.edu/widom/teaching/33-755 contains this syllabus plus links to day-by-day lecture coverage and weekly homework assignments.

-Grading: Letter grades will be based on weekly homework assignments and several exams.
+Grading: Letter grades will be based on weekly homework assignments (20%), two midterms (20% each) and a final exam (40%).
 Students are welcome to collaborate on homework but the final solutions must be your own work, written up separately.
 Homework assignments are listed at http://euler.phys.cmu.edu/widom/teaching/33-755/hw.html.
+Your work will be handed in and grades will be listed on the course page on Canvas.
 Dates for midterm and final exams will be announced as they become available.
-The first midterm will be held in class on Monday, October 1.

-Student outcomes: You will learn the topics listed below in approximately the given time frames.
+Course outline: We will cover the topics listed below in approximately the given time frames.
 Detailed class coverage can be found at http://euler.phys.cmu.edu/widom/teaching/33-755/coverage/html.